 The human body plays a central role in the artworks by the Czech-Canadian artist Jana Sterbak.
-It is not surprising, therefore, that the body is the focus of the exhibition “Life Size – Lebensgröße”.
+It is not surprising, therefore, that the body was the focus of the exhibition “Life Size – Lebensgröße”.
 In Sterbak’s controversial piece “Vanitas.
-Flesh Dress for an Anorexic Albino” from 1987, which is also the centrepiece of this exhibition, the artist sewed together scraps of raw meat to form a dress which she then had herself photographed wearing.
+Flesh Dress for an Anorexic Albino” from 1987, which was also the centrepiece of this exhibition, the artist sewed together scraps of raw meat to form a dress which she then had herself photographed wearing.
 Stylistically, the work refers to art-historical traditions of Vanitas still-life paintings, while at the same time critically addresses the problems of psychosomatic disorders and desires for a different body.
-The artist also uses perishable food in her installation “Bread Bed” from 1996 which will be reconstructed for the exhibition.
+The artist also uses perishable food in her installation “Bread Bed” from 1996 which has been reconstructed for the exhibition.
 In this piece, she establishes a connection between bread as a staple food and the bed as place of sleep, love, birth and death.
 The piece “Mask” from 2015 doubles as both a decorative body veil and – at the centre of recent public debate – a chador-like uniform.
-The exhibition offers an overview of the artist’s sculptural, performative, photographic and cinematic work.
+The exhibition offered an overview of the artist’s sculptural, performative, photographic and cinematic work.
 Sterbak’s pieces explore the increasingly blurred boundaries dividing intimacy and publicity in our society.
-The project hopes to encourage discussion on the subject in the context of a feminist avant-garde which has devised new ways to highlight female stereotypes and projections.
-In cooperation with the artist, the curators will develop an exhibition consisting of some 40 artworks.
-The exhibitions at the Lehmbruck Museum in Duisburg and the Taxispalais in Innsbruck represent the first retrospective of Sterbak’s diverse range of works in the German-speaking region since 2002.
-An extensive bilingual catalogue will document the exhibition.
+The project hoped to encourage discussion on the subject in the context of a feminist avant-garde which has devised new ways to highlight female stereotypes and projections.
+In cooperation with the artist, the curators have developed an exhibition consisting of some 40 artworks.
+The exhibitions at the Lehmbruck Museum in Duisburg and the Taxispalais in Innsbruck represented the first retrospective of Sterbak’s diverse range of works in the German-speaking region since 2002.
+An extensive bilingual catalogue documents the exhibition.

 Artistic director: Michael Krajewski